compare

 A.

-After working in customer service, you can pursue careers in retail, sales and marketing, management, visual merchandising, e-commerce, human resources, logistics, events management, hotel management, travel and tourism, education and training, customer experience management, account management, quality assurance and training, social media management, or market research.
+After working in customer service, you can pursue careers in retail, sales and marketing, management, visual merchandising, e-commerce, human resources, logistics, events management, hotel management, and travel and tourism.
+Also, education and training, customer experience management, account management, quality assurance and training, social media management, or market research.

 A.